US import tariffs: what's going on

 When imports become significantly more expensive for US companies, there are several consequences.
 In America, and here.

 In America, importers are going to pay more for products from another country.
 They may make less profit as a result.
 Or they pass on the extra costs to business customers and consumers.
 In time, American entrepreneurs may choose to buy products and raw materials domestically.
-This reduces international trade.
+This will reduce international trade.Â

-So the first effects of the new policy are mainly felt in America itself.
+So, the first effects of the new policy are mainly felt in America itself.
 After that, the rest of the world will soon follow.
 Dutch entrepreneurs may lose customers in America.
 They may have to work hard on their relationships.
 Or renegotiate prices to keep their customers.

 If trade with America declines, forwarders, carriers, and ports will also feel it.
 Exporters will have to look for new customers.